Skip to main content

 Expiration Days Field

-Use the Expiration Days field to configure the number of days until deleted blobs are finally removed from the S3 bucket.
-Nexus Repository will still soft delete blobs; however, S3 will hard delete through its policy after the configured number of days.
-See the AWS documentation on deleting Amazon S3 objects for more information.
+Use the Expiration Days field to configure the number of days until deleted blobs are removed from the S3 bucket.

-If you set it to -1, Nexus Repository will still soft delete blobs, and S3 policy will not hard delete them.
+• -1: Nexus Repository soft delete blobs while the S3 policy will not hard delete them.

 For more information on soft and hard deletion, see the Storage Guide.

-In this section, you can provide AWS Identity and Access Management (IAM) authentication information (i.e., Access Key ID and secret, Assume Role and Session Token Amazon Resource Names (ARNs)).
-See the Temporary security credentials in IAM section of the AWS documentation for more information on AWS IAM.
+See Temporary security credentials in the IAM section of the AWS documentation for more information on AWS IAM.

-If desired, you can select either S3 Managed Encryption or KMS Managed Encryption as the encryption type used for objects in the S3 blob store.
+Setting the encryption type is not required to use S3 buckets.
+When desired, select either S3 Managed Encryption or KMS Managed Encryption as the encryption type used for objects in the S3 blob store.

-Note that Nexus Repository has only been tested using SSE-S3 and SSE-KMS.
+Nexus Repository has tested using SSE-S3 and SSE-KMS.
 See the AWS server-side encryption documentation for more information.

 Enabling Encryption on an Existing Blob Store

-As a best practice, we recommend both upgrading Nexus Repository to the latest available version and scheduling a Nexus Repository shut down before enabling encryption.
-While the access to encrypted S3 objects is transparent, if you need to configure a KMS key, it would be best to start Nexus Repository after encryption is enabled and then immediately add the KMS key in the blob store user interface to enable bucket decryption.
+While the access to encrypted S3 objects is transparent, it would be best to start Nexus Repository after encryption is enabled and then immediately add the KMS key in the blob store user interface to enable bucket decryption.

 Endpoint URL